cnr-ibba/nf-resequencing-mem/README.md

 Resequencing Nextflow Pipeline
 ==============================

+When running Nextflow, Nextflow looks for a file named `nextflow.config` in the current directory and in the script base directory (if it is not the same as the current directory).
+Finally it checks for the file `$HOME/.nextflow/config`.
-Please modify `params` in `nextflow.config` according your needs: The `params` scopes defines variables which applies to the whole pipeline.
+Please modify `params` in `nextflow.config` according your needs:

+* The `params` scope defines variables which applies to the whole pipeline.
-The `profiles` scope defines variables which apply to the particular profile invoked with the `-profile` Nextflow parameter
+* The `profiles` scope defines variables which apply to the particular profile invoked with the `-profile` Nextflow parameter
+* The `process` scope can define parameters applied to a single process (for example the number of CPUs used or the required RAM)

 Pipeline profiles
 -----------------